julianperrott/WowClassicGrindBot/README.md

         dotnet run
         pause

 2. Execute the `run.bat`.
 This will start the bot and Chrome, Wow must be already running.
-If you get "Unable to find the Wow process is it running ?" in the console window then it can't find wow.exe.
+If you get `"Unable to find the Wow process is it running ?"` in the console window then it can't find wow.exe.

-3. Check these settings in the wow game client.
-Other values will stop the bot from being able to read the addon data.

-  * System>Advanced>Constrast: 50
-  * System>Advanced>Brightness: 50
-  * System>Advanced>Gamma from: 1.0
-  * System>Render Scale: 100%
-  * Disable Glow effect - type in the chat `/console ffxGlow 0` - to keep/save this settings make sure to properly shutdown the game.

-4. When running the BlazorServer for the first time you will have to follow a setup process:
+3. When running the BlazorServer for the first time you will have to follow a setup process:
-    1. Just start the game and wait in the character selection screen.
+    * Just start the game and wait in the character selection screen.
-    2. Click `2.
+    * Click `2.
 Addon Configuration`
-    3. Click `Find InstallPath` -> `InstallPath` should be filled otherwise, fill out manually
+    * Click `Find InstallPath` -> `InstallPath` should be filled otherwise, fill out manually
-    4. Fill the `Author`
+    * Fill the `Author`
-    5. Fill the `Title`
+    * Fill the `Title`
-    6. Then press `Install & Save` button -> Log should see `AddonConfigurator.Install successful`
+    * Then press `Install & Save` button -> Log should see `AddonConfigurator.Install successful`
-    7. Required to restart the Game
+    * Required to restart the Game
-    8. Enter world with your desired character
+    * Enter world with your desired character
-    9. Click `5.
+    * Click `5.
 Frame Configuration`
-    10. Click `Auto Configure and Restart`
+    * Click `Auto Configure and Restart`

-5. Under the `Addon Configuration` you can check if theres a newer version available for the addon.
+4. Under the `Addon Configuration` you can check if theres a newer version available for the addon.
 In that case just press the `install` button then have to restart the game client and the bot it self in order to use it properly.

 ## 5. The bot should restart and show the dashboard page.